Reading & Development: 1-2 hours

 }

-2. As we are passing the IHI number through the Patient Appointment Form constructor, we need to modify the class PatientAppointmentForm.cs as below.
-We call DoesPCEHRExist using this IHI number.
-To modify class constructor, right on “Patient Appointment Form” and click view code.
+Step 6.2.
+As you are passing the IHI number through the Patient Appointment Form constructor, you need to modify the class PatientAppointmentForm.cs as below.
+You can call DoesPCEHRExist using this IHI number.
+To modify class constructor, right click on “Patient Appointment Form” and click view code.

 public PatientAppointmentForm(string ihiNumber)